This story was originally published on Nov. 20, 2018, and it has been updated as of March 31, 2021.

-Ernest Sessoms has been principal of Dunbar Elementary School for three months.
-Sessoms came to Dunbar from Boyd Elementary School where he served as vice principal.
+Ernest Sessoms is principal of Dunbar Elementary School.
+Sessoms came to Dunbar from Boyd Elementary School where he served previously as vice principal.

 He was drawn to the school because of the established success left behind by the previous administration.

 “I wanted to be cognizant of the audience, and of what a parent’s background may be,” Sessoms said.
 “The achievement level was already pretty high.
 They were making good shifts and I just wanted to continue that growth.”